Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 - Microsoft Graph > People.Read and Microsoft Graph > User.Read.All: permissions needed to retrieve colleagues and other users from Azure AD.

-  - These permissions are necessary only if you plan to use the feature of private chat sharing in the web part (limited to specific Azure AD accounts).
+  - These permissions are necessary only if you plan to use the features of private chat sharing and people search in the web part (limited to specific Azure AD accounts).

 6. Add a new Site Page and the web part **Azure OpenAI Chat** to it.